krishnaglick/DiscordBot/README.md

 # An-Two-Nee
 The Digital manifestation of Antnee's concious, enslaved and forced to serve discord servers.
+Add him [here](https://discordapp.com/oauth2/authorize?&client_id=577853873088102400&scope=bot&permissions=8).

 ## Commands:
 **\>date** - returns the day of the week.